Cloud ERP Solutions: 25+ SaaS Systems Compared (2026)

-25+ cloud ERP systems compared with real per-user pricing.
-See which SaaS ERP fits your industry and budget — independent data, not vendor claims.
+Compare 25+ cloud ERP solutions with real per-user pricing, deployment models and industry fit.
+Independent SaaS ERP data, not vendor claims.

 Cloud ERP Software

 In 2026, cloud ERP has become the default choice for new implementations.
 Gartner estimates that over 65% of new ERP deployments are cloud-based, up from under 30% a decade ago.
-The shift is driven by lower upfront costs, faster implementation timelines, automatic updates and the ability to scale without infrastructure investment.
+The global cloud ERP market has grown rapidly over the past decade, and industry analysts widely expect continued double-digit annual growth through the late 2020s.
+The shift is driven by lower upfront costs (cloud ERP can be more cost-effective than on-premise over its lifetime by avoiding hardware and infrastructure spend), faster implementation timelines, automatic updates, strong uptime backed by published availability SLAs, and the ability to scale without infrastructure investment.

 Looking for cloud ERP pricing?
-See our cloud ERP per-user pricing comparison for side-by-side rates across 25+ systems, or use our interactive cost estimator to get a personalised range.
+See our cloud ERP per-user pricing comparison for side-by-side rates across 25+ systems, browse the full cloud ERP comparison, or use our interactive cost estimator to get a personalised range.
+Running a smaller company?
+Start with our guide to cloud ERP for small business.

 Top Cloud ERP Systems Compared